Pink-Crab/Perique-BladeOne-Provider/README.md

 > You can have as many of these config classes as you want, allowing you to break up any custom directives, globals values and aliases etc.

 ## Public Methods ##
-The BladeOne_Provider class has a number of methods which can be used to configure the underlying BladeOne implementation.
+The BladeOne_Engine class has a number of methods which can be used to configure the underlying BladeOne implementation.
 This can be done using the `config()` method as part of the Config class above.

 ---